-Families First is Utah’s premier intensive in-home intervention designed to teach parents skills to change the unwanted behaviors of their children, and to improve family functioning.
-Many of the referral’s we receive are from healthy families who are simply looking for better more effective ways to discipline their children and/or control behaviors.
+Families First is Utah’s premier evidence-based in-home parent skill-based intervention designed to teach parents and youth skills to change the unwanted behaviors occurring in the home, and to improve family functioning.
+Through its service, Families First seeks to promote child safety, child permanency, child well-being and adult well-being.
+In addition to contracted referrals from Utah Juvenile Courts, Division of Child and Family Services (DCFS), Juvenile Justice Services (JJS), insurance companies, many of the referrals we receive are from healthy families who are simply looking for more effective ways to communicate and impact their children and their behaviors.

 The children in the families we serve often have a variety of behavioral and/or emotional problems.
-Some have been diagnosed with mental illnesses, some are struggling with school behaviors, some are simply ungovernable, and others are reacting poorly to dysfunctional environments.
-Many families live at or below poverty level and are struggling to find jobs, housing, clothing, and food for their children, while others are successful in these endeavors.
+Some have been diagnosed with mental illness, some are struggling with school behaviors, some are simply ungovernable, and others are reacting poorly to dysfunctional environment and have just not learned skills that will help them be successful.
+Many families live at or below poverty level and are struggling to find jobs, housing, clothing, and food for their children, while others face complications from exorbitant circumstances.

 All of these families have the common desire to change behaviors, learn new ways of interacting, and to create more peace and harmony in their homes.